 We believe that defining a common service, based on the broadest possible level of commonality, is a prerequisite for enabling a community to create a shared information infrastructure that can effectively meet a broad diversity of its needs and aspirations.
-If it is realistic to believe that this task can be successfully undertaken once again, we feel it is too important not to try.
+If it is realistic to believe that this task can be successfully undertaken once again in the current, more diverse network environment, we feel that it is too important not to try.
 In this paper we explore one avenue of attack on this architectural problem, using the End-to-End principle as a guide to help locate the point within network stack where the required degree of interoperability can be found.